Example of Java Instanceof

 The syntax of the instanceof operator is: objectName instanceOf className.
 The operator returns true if objectName is an instance of className.
 If not, it returns false.

-How to check instance type in Java?
+How to print instanceof in Java?

 Conclusion